hoytech/rasgueadb/README.md

         return true;
     });

 Your callback must return a `bool` which indicates whether the looping should continue.
-You can use this to implement `LIMIT`-like functionality.
-Note: If you forget the `return true` you'll get a really inscrutable compile-time error.
+By returning false early you can implement `LIMIT`-like functionality.
+Note: If you forget the `return true` you'll get a inscrutable compile-time error.

 The records will be iterated over in order of their primary keys.